-The Board of Directors remained unchanged in 2020, and consisted of John Quist (CEO) and Bert Moser (CFO) for the entire financial year.
+The Board of Directors remained unchanged in 2020 and consisted of John Quist (CEO) and Bert Moser (CFO) for the entire financial year.
 There were no changes in the Supervisory Board in 2020 either.
 Michiel Jaski is Chairman of the Supervisory Board, Luc Hendriks and Henk ten Hove complete the Supervisory Board as Supervisory Board members.
-A report from the board on 2020 can be found here.
+A report from the board on 2020 can be found <a href="https://example.com/here/board-new-complete-supervisory-board-new-co

 The Board of Directors and the Supervisory Board consist entirely of men.
 The Board of Directors has been unchanged since 2014, when John Quist took office as CEO.
 The Supervisory Board was installed in its current form in 2017.
-When the Supervisory Board was formed, an attempt was made to get at least one woman to join, but unfortunately this was unsuccessful.
+When the Supervisory Board was formed, an attempt was made include at least one woman, but unfortunately this was unsuccessful.
 If the composition of the boards changes, Unica will strive for more proportional representation of men and women on the Board of Directors and Supervisory Board.